Bayesian Calibration for Prediction in a Multi-Output Transposition Context: Abstract

 \section{Abstract}

-{Bayesian calibration is an effective approach for ensuring that numerical simulations accurately reflect the behavior of physical systems.
-However, because numerical models are never perfect, a discrepancy known as model error exists between the model outputs and the observed data, and must be quantified.
-Conventional methods can not be implemented in transposition situations, such as when a model has multiple outputs but only one is experimentally observed.
-To account for the model error in this context, we propose augmenting the calibration process by introducing additional input numerical parameters through a hierarchical Bayesian model, which includes hyperparameters for the prior distribution of the calibration variables.
-Importance sampling estimators are used to avoid increasing computational costs.
-Performance metrics are introduced to assess the proposed probabilistic model and the accuracy of its predictions.
-The method is applied on a computer code with three outputs that models the Taylor cylinder impact test.
+{ Numerical simulations are widely used to predict the behavior of physical systems, with Bayesian approaches being particularly well suited for this purpose.
+However, experimental observations are necessary to calibrate certain simulator parameters for the prediction.
+In this work, we use a multi-output simulator to predict all its outputs, including those that have never been experimentally observed.
+This situation is referred to as the transposition context.
+To accurately quantify the discrepancy between model outputs and real data in this context, conventional methods cannot be applied, and the Bayesian calibration must be augmented by incorporating a joint model error across all outputs.
+To achieve this, the proposed method is to consider additional input parameters within a hierarchical Bayesian model, which includes hyperparameters for the prior distribution of the calibration variables.
+This approach is applied to a computer code with three outputs that models the Taylor cylinder impact test with a small number of observations.
 The outputs are considered as the observed variables one at a time, to work with three different transposition situations.
 The proposed method is compared with other approaches that embed model errors to demonstrate the significance of the hierarchical formulation.}

 \keywords{Bayesian inference, Code transposition, Hierarchical model, Model error, Model calibration, Uncertainty Quantification, Markov Chain Monte Carlo}